Dwarak18/integration/README.md

 ## Deployment
 - Dockerfile and docker-compose.yml provided for containerized deployment.
-- Persistent volumes for Qdrant and logs.
+- Persistent volumes for ChromaDB and MongoDB data.

 ---

 ## Notes
-- Ensure ports 8000, 9000, and 6333 are open.
+- Ensure ports 8000 (RAG service) and 27017 (MongoDB) are open.
+- ChromaDB runs internally within the RAG service container.
 - For production, secure API keys and network.
 - Customize backend URLs in API-Gateway as needed.

----

-## Authors
-- Integration and automation by your team.